 ▶ DIVAS: An LLM-based End-to-End Framework for SoC Security Analysis and Policy-based Protection

-◾Curating an extensive list of CWEs with different classifications for bus-level and IP-level vulnerabilities and incorporating a filtering methodology to retain only relevant CWEs for a given SoC context.
+◾ Curated an extensive list of CWEs with different classifications for bus-level and IP-level vulnerabilities, and incorporated a novel filtering methodology to retain only relevant CWEs for a given SoC context.

 ▶ LATENT: Leveraging Automated Test Pattern Generation for Hardware Trojan Detection

-◾An efficient and robust HT detection framework that leverages on automated test pattern generation approach that satisfies the N-detect principle of activating rare nodes identified through rareness analysis based on SCOAP values.
+◾ An efficient and robust HT detection framework that leverages automated test pattern generation that satisfies the N-detect principle of activating rare nodes through SCOAP values-based rareness analysis.

 ◾ Combining non-conflicting rare nodes using fan-in cone and PI analysis, followed by a heuristic-based vector generation method for generating an optimal number of simulation vectors for coverage analysis through payload-aware hardware Trojans.